NotWale/nodejs-playground/README.md

-Currently WIP
 The Register functionality is a little bit unresponsive atm but it should work.

 Playground to try out NodeJS stuff
-Currently implemented: Login,Register,Creating posts,Deleting posts,Displaying posts
+Currently implemented: Login,Register,Creating posts,Deleting posts,Displaying posts, Monero RPC -> Show connected Wallet address

-Live Version available (if the heroku server is running) here: [On Netlify](https://amazing-scone-57106f.netlify.app/)
+The old version (without rpc calls) of this is available live (if the heroku server is running) here: [On Netlify](https://amazing-scone-57106f.netlify.app/)
+The updated code with monero rpc calls can be compiled as stated below:

+0. To understand how monero rpc works check out this site: [Monero Wallet RPC Reference](https://monerodocs.org/interacting/monero-wallet-rpc-reference/)

+1. Edit the .env file as shown in .env.example for your mongodb server.

-Run 'yarn' first to install all the necessarry dependencies.
+2. Run 'yarn' first to install all the necessarry dependencies.
+Once in the /server directory and once again in the /client one.

-In the server directory, you can run:
+3. In the server directory, you can run:

 ### `yarn start`